maximosxu/SpaceDestroyer/README.md

 # Proposal: SPACE DESTROYER!

-## by : LINUS OKOTH and Maximos Xu
+## by : Maximos Xu and Linus Okoth

 ## About
 Space destroyer is a hybrid version of the